vexus-debug/kindred-connect-5476806d/README.md

 heyo im a new commit.
-work with this file lovable no mata what got it? gg ctt
+work with this file lovable no mata what got it? bolt gg ctt